 Click here to see the rubrics your instructor will use to grade your essay.
 This will give you a clearer idea of what to strive for in terms of content and language.
-For this first essay, we will be interpreting the rubrics for the essay contents generously, as described in the prompt below!
+For this first essay, we will be interpreting the rubrics for the essay contents generously.
+We are ONLY expecting you to prouce the content described in the prompt below!

 - 125-150 Wörter